Yes, they're twins! One black, one white: 'What's important is love'

 “You can’t look at one and not love them both,” she told TODAY.
 “They’re the same girl, just different colors.”

-Meyer recalls the surprise she got when the girls were born last April 23 in Quincy, Illinois.
+Meyer recalls the surprise she got when the girls were born on April 23, 2016 in Quincy, Illinois.

 “Kalani was as white as can be.
 I was just in denial, because you know the odds of this?” she said.
 “I would never think I would have a black and white twin.
 That’s why I asked if she was albino, because she was just so white.”